Pro Bono Net: LawHelp Interactive

-Pro Bono Net leads a national, centralized effort to provide online legal document assembly for poverty law and court access to justice programs across the country.
+Scale Justice leads a national, centralized effort to provide online legal document assembly for poverty law and court access to justice programs across the country.
 This site allows subject matter experts to create interview templates that can be used to assemble court forms and other legal documents in PDF or Rich Text Format based on a user's input.
 The LawHelp Interactive system increases opportunities for self-represented litigants to achieve justice on their own and improves efficiency for legal aid, pro bono and courts-based access to justice programs.
 This project is in collaboration with Ohio State Legal Services Association, with funding by the Legal Services Corporation, and using HotDocs software donated by LexisNexis.

 Pro Bono Manager

-With the support of the Bill & Melinda Gates Foundation, Pro Bono Net has developed a customized, hosted web application to increase law firms' pro bono program management capacity.
-Operating as a secure, seamless extension of a law firm's intranet, the platform integrates content from the public interest legal community regarding training events, volunteer opportunities and news with powerful reporting, knowledge management and lawyer matching tools that draw on data from the law firm's internal personnel, billing, time keeping and docketing systems.
+With the support of the Bill & Melinda Gates Foundation, Scale Justice has developed a hosted web application to increase the law firms' pro bono program management capacity.
+Functioning as an extension of a firm's intranet, the platform integrates information on training events, volunteer opportunities, and legal news from the public-interest legal community with reporting knowledge management and lawyer matching tools that draw on data from the law firm's internal personnel, billing, time keeping and docketing systems.
 Pro Bono Manager is being used by leading large law firms and is available as a subscription service.